2022 Non-Credit Professional Development Course Request for Proposals

 There are many ways to do virtual outreach in our current COVID environment and we encourage people to think about creative options.
 A proposed course may make use of ATO’s non-credit instance of D2L, but it is not required.
 This is a great opportunity for enhanced creativity in outreach.

-Initial course offering: Between April and October of 2021 or as negotiated
+Initial course offering: 2022 or as negotiated

-Proposal Preparation and Submission
+Proposal preparation and submission